Earwax: Ear candles

+Ear vacuuming

 Home "ear vacs" were ineffective at removing ear-wax when compared to a Jobson-Horne probe.

 Potential complications

-A postal survey of British general practitioners found that only 19% always performed cerumen removal themselves.
+A postal survey of British general practitioners in 1990 found that only 19% always performed cerumen removal themselves.
 It is problematic as the removal of cerumen is not without risk, and physicians and nurses often have inadequate training for removal.
 Irrigation can be performed at home with proper equipment as long as the person is careful not to irrigate too hard.
 All other methods should be carried out only by individuals who have been sufficiently trained in the procedure.

 The author Bull advised physicians: "After removal of wax, inspect thoroughly to make sure none remains.
 This advice might seem superfluous, but is frequently ignored."
 This was confirmed by Sharp et al., who, in a survey of 320 general practitioners, found that only 68% of doctors inspected the ear canal after syringing to check that the wax was removed.
 As a result, failure to remove the wax from the canal made up approximately 30% of the complications associated with the procedure.
 Other complications included otitis externa (swimmer's ear), which involves inflammation or bacterial infection of the external acoustic meatus, as well as pain, vertigo, tinnitus, and perforation of the ear drum.
 Based on this study, a rate of major complications in 1/1000 ears syringed was suggested.

 Claims arising from ear syringing mishaps account for about 25% of the total claims received by New Zealand's Accident Compensation Corporation ENT Medical Misadventure Committee.
 While high, this is not surprising, as ear syringing is an extremely common procedure.
 Grossan suggested that approximately 150,000 ears are irrigated each week in the United States, and about 40,000 per week in the United Kingdom.
 Extrapolating from data obtained in Edinburgh, Sharp et al. place this figure much higher, estimating that approximately 7,000 ears are syringed per 100,000 population per annum.
 In the New Zealand claims mentioned above, perforation of the tympanic membrane was by far the most common injury resulting in significant disability.

 Prevalence

 The prevalence of impacted earwax is different across the world.

-In the United Kingdom 2 to 6% of the population have cerumen that is impacted.
-In America 3.6% of emergency visits caused by ear issues were due to impacted cerumen.
-In Brazil 8.4–13.7% of the population have impacted cerumen.
+In the United Kingdom, 2–6% of the population have cerumen that is impacted.
+In America, 3.6% of emergency visits caused by ear issues were due to impacted cerumen.
+In Brazil, 8.4–13.7% of the population have impacted cerumen.